voxel51/fiftyone/docs/source/cli/index.rst

       -v, --video           launch the quickstart with a video dataset -p PORT, --port PORT  the port number to use
-      -r, --remote          whether to launch a remote App session -a, --desktop         whether to launch the desktop App.
-If provided, the desktop App package must be installed (fiftyone-desktop)
+      -r, --remote          whether to launch a remote App session -a, --desktop         whether to launch a desktop App instance

 **Examples**